 Who should access the daily occurrence book

-It’s usual to open a book at the start of a shift and close at the end.
+It’s usual to open and close an occurrence book with the start and end of a shift.

 Who should open and close the occurrence book